bguiomar/Guio-s-Shelter/README.md

 Run in project directory this npms:

-- `npm install` This will install server-related dependencies such as `express` and then `npm run start`.
+- `npm install` This will install server-related dependencies such as `express` and then `npm run start` to install client dependencies (REACT).

 - `npm install --save multer` to be able to upload more than one image to your card.
 - `npm install uuid` you will use to give a every image a non repetitive number and if you need more help, check this link: